OFILWE560/Portfolio/README.md

 <h2 id="about" style="color:#1a7f37;">ABOUT</h2>

-<p>I'm a final-year Business Intelligence and Data Analytics student with a passion for turning raw data into meaningful insights.
+<p>I'm a completed student in Business Intelligence and Data Analytics with a passion for turning raw data into meaningful insights.
 My work sits at the intersection of analytical thinking and practical problem-solving, whether that's writing clean Python pipelines, building visual dashboards, or applying machine learning to real-world questions.
 This portfolio showcases projects completed across different levels of complexity, from foundational data work to predictive modeling and NLP.</p>